annatech/learn.getcapi.org/pages/08.changelog/16.version-1-3-4-1/docs.md

 ## Overview
 ### Released
-2017-11-15

-cAPI v1.3.4 introduces basic HTTP authentication via Authorization header and a collection of methods allowing API access to Component Model & Table data.
+2017-11-27

+cAPI v1.3.4.1 is a bug-fix release.

+* Remove unnecessary path debug in GET component/list/all response.
+* Update URL for "Find out more about cAPI" link.
+* Change $extension->name to $extension->element
+* Update to version 1.3.4.1

-This release includes the following:
+This release also includes the following:

 * Improve error trapping for GET component/model/data
 * Validate getInstance for getComponentModelData